BrunoPolaski/migrator/README.md

 # Migrator
 This is a RDB migrator made in Golang.
-It is used as a package and reads the migration files from a default path (`/internal/config/migrations`).
-The path can be changed by including `MIGRATOR_FOLDER_PATH` variable inside the .env file.
+It is used as a package and reads the migration files from a path passed in parameter to the Exec function.

 #### How to use
-If you don't have a path to use in `MIGRATOR_FOLDER_PATH`, you can run `make migration init` to create the default path.
+If you don't have a path to use in `path` parameter inside `Exec` function, you can run `make migration-init` to create the default path and then referrence it.

 You have three main options to use the migrator:
 ```Makefile